 - a.
 All applicants must reside for a period of a minimum of three (3) consecutive and complete months at each residence. - b.
-All applicants will be validated and location and residency will be checked by an SPA representative. - Owning property is not the only requirement for Snowbird Status.
-Residing on the property for the required length of time is mandatory. - d.
-Leasing property is acceptable but the same residency requirements must be met. - e.
+All applicants will be validated and location and residency will be checked by an SPA representative. - c.
+Owning property is not the only requirement for Snowbird Status.
+Residing on the property for the required length of time is mandatory. - Leasing property is acceptable but the same residency requirements must be met. - e.
 Applicants are only eligible to compete with ONE (1) team in their "snowbird state", and must declare what team they will play for, prior to Snowbird approval.

-NOTE: Once a player qualifies with ANY team, snowbird or otherwise, that player may NOT participate with another team and subsequently return to their original team.
+NOTE: Snowbird players may NOT participate with another team and subsequently return to their original team.

 EXAMPLE: A player that has participated as a "snowbird" player on Team A from Florida, returns to his home state of residence in Michigan, and subsequently plays with Team B from Michigan.
-That player is now frozen to Team B, and may NOT return to Florida to participate with ANY Florida registered team during that calendar year.
+That player may NOT return to Florida to participate with ANY Florida registered team during that calendar year.